 Safe Spaces (LGBTQ)

-LGBTOUT is a drop-in centre located on-campus for LGBT students and allies to gather.
-It offers programming throughout the school year that include the Queer Ball, awareness events, and trivia and movie nights.
+LGBTOUT is a drop-in centre located on campus where LGBT students and allies can gather.
+It offers programming throughout the school year that include the Queer Ball, awareness events and trivia and movie nights.

 Multi-Faith Centre and Spaces

-The Multi-Faith Centre at the St. George Campus and the Multi-faith Spaces at UTM and UTSC support the spiritual well-being of everyone on campus and gives you opportunities to learn from one another while you explore questions of meaning, purpose, and identity.
-Its facilities and programs accommodate many spiritual and faith-based practices, and encourage interfaith dialogue and spiritual development as part of the student learning experience.
+The Multi-Faith Centre at the St. George Campus, and the Multi-Faith Spaces at UTM and UTSC, support the spiritual well-being of everyone on campus and give you opportunities to learn from one another while you explore questions of meaning, purpose and identity.
+The Centre’s and spaces’ facilities and programs accommodate many spiritual and faith-based practices, and encourage interfaith dialogue and spiritual development as part of the student learning experience.